xsolla/pay-station-sdk/README.md

 </pre>
 </td>
 <td>
-The data of the error that occurred in the Apple Pay payment flow.
+Notifies about the error occurred during the payment with Apple Pay.
 </td>
 </tr>
 <tr>